Adelaide is the capital of South Australia and the fifth-largest city in the country.

 It is known as Australia’s “festival state”.

-We’ve picked out the best fun things to do in Adelaide so you can maximise your experience in this quaint city.
+We’ve picked out the best fun things to do in Adelaide so you can maximize your experience in this quaint city.

 1. Kangaroo Island